brianhill/classical-mechanics/daily_schedule-term_2.md

     * C4.3 - Sasha - this section contains an important derivation, which you should probably reproduce for everyone
     * C4.4 - Grace - inertial frames - there is a lovely discussion by Galileo on this - Google for Galileo, butterflies, and fish, and you will come upon the discussion, published in *Dialogue Concerning the Two Chief World Systems* - original in Italian
     * C4.5 - Hannah - freely floating frames - such as a falling elevator
-    * C4.6 - Luca - When and why can we neglect or presume something about the interaction with Earth, an object whose mass is about 6x10<sup>24</sup>kg, and which thereby drarfs any other object whose mass we might interact with? - Is the Earth receiving any impulse when its gravity is imparting impulse on something, such as a dropped brick?
+    * C4.6 - Luca - When and why can we neglect or presume something about the interaction with Earth, an object whose mass is about 6x10<sup>24</sup>kg, and which thereby dwarfs any other object whose mass we might interact with? - Is the Earth receiving any impulse when its gravity is imparting impulse on something, such as a dropped brick?

 * Thursday, Sept.
 11